Pablo Uberti

-Pablo Uberti (born 19 October 1997) is a French rugby union player, who plays for Union Bordeaux Bègles.
+Pablo Uberti (born 19 October 1997) is a French rugby union player, who plays for Bordeaux Bègles.

 Club career

 Pablo Uberti started his career with US Tyrosse in 2015, playing in Fédérale 1 before moving to Union Bordeaux Bègles in 2017.

 International career

 Pablo Uberti was first called to the France senior team in October 2022 for the Autumn internationals.